ElectroBlocks/docs/docs/blocks.md

 ## Servo

-The servo controls the data pin that the servo is connectted to and number of degress that you want to rotate the servo.
-The higher the number the more the servo will rotate.
+The block controls the data pin that the servo is connected to and the number of degrees that you want to rotate the servo.
+The higher the number, the more the servo will rotate.

 ![servo block](assets/blocks/servo.png)